kd3030/tumblr/README.md

 - [x] Compose screen is faded in while the buttons animate in.
 - [x] Login button should show animate the login form over the view controller.
-- [x] Discover bubble shows up unless the SearchViewController is tapped.
+- [x] Discover bubble should bob up and down unless the SearchViewController is tapped.

 #### The following **additional** features are implemented: